marxin/script-misc/README.md

 + symbol_section_finder - reads a set of object files and find corresponding sections for given list of functions
 + gcc-function-reorder - script compares all symbols met by compiler, if all occure in correct order according to dump
 + spec_statistics - script being to parse spec results and arrange them to latex table style
-+ vmstat_parser - loads CPU utilization and memory usage from vmstat output; matplotlib is used for graph visualization
 + function_call_stats - temporary script for function call statistics aggregation
 + filter_lists - given a file to filter and a file with lines that should be filtered, print all these lines
 + icf_parser - ICF to IPA sem equality function equality comparer